drNoob13/batteryimprove/README.md

-# Improving Battery Life of Ultra-thin Ultrabooks with 6-/9-core CPU (Linux)
+# [Linux] Improving battery life + Reducing heat generation of Ultra-thin Laptop with 6-/9-core CPU

 ## Preface

-This post discusses a combined method to extend battery life of high-end laptops with 6-core or 9-core Intel CPUs, plus an automated method for keeping the laptops cool.
-The method sets CPU peformance differently depending on the power source (AC or battery) and uses TLP as a frontend.
+This post discusses a combined method to extend battery life of high-end laptops with 6-core or 9-core Intel CPUs while reducing the heat generation at the same time.
+The method sets CPU peformance differently depending on the power source (AC or battery) and uses TLP as a frontend for automation.

 ##### Test Spec
 ```